 I graduated from Northwestern University in 2021 with a double major in journalism and poetry, and in 2022 with a master's degree in environmental, health, and science reporting.
-I'm grateful to have received university awards for work in both disciplines.
+Before these pursuits, I cut my teeth on biomedical and synthetic biology research projects with the Shirley Ryan Ability Lab and iGEM.

 "The earth is round; let us not be too attached, then, to directions."